elastic/e2e-testing/e2e/README.md

 ### Configuration files
 It's possible that the configuration YAML files will exist in the test suite.
 We recommend locating them under the `configurations` folder under the config directory for compose files (both profiles and services).
 The name of the file will represent the feature to be tested (i.e. `kibana.config.yml`).
 In this file we will add those configurations that are exclusive to the feature to be tested.

+## Test Specification

+All the Gherkin (Cucumber) specifications are written in `.feature` files.

+A good example could be [this one](./_suites/metricbeat/features/integrations.feature).

+## Test Implementation

+We are using Godog + Cucumber to implement the tests, where we create connections to the `Given`, `When`, `Then`, `And`, etc. in a well-known file structure.

+As an example, the Go implementation of the `./_suites/metricbeat/features/metricbeat.feature` is located under the [metricbeat_test.go](./_suites/metricbeat/metricbeat_test.go) file.

+Each module will define its own file for specificacions, adding specific feature context functions that will allow filtering the execution, if needed.

 ## Generating documentation about the specifications
 If you want to generate a website for the feature files, please run this command: